-- Section 1.
-As used in this chapter, the following words shall have the following meanings unless the context clearly requires otherwise: - "Community benefit district" or "CBD", a district formed pursuant to this chapter which has at least 1 geographic area with clearly defined boundaries. - 5 "CBD corporation", the nonprofit corporation designated to receive funds and otherwise - 6 implement the CBD, including the board of directors, officers and any employees. - 7 "CBD fee", a payment for services or improvements specified by the initial management - 8 plan and any management plan.
+- The General Laws, as appearing in the 2014 Official Edition, are hereby amended by - 2 inserting after chapter 40W the following chapter:- - 3 CHAPTER 40X.
+COMMUNITY BENEFIT DISTRICTS - 4 Section 1.
+As used in this chapter, the following words shall have the following meanings - 5 unless the context clearly requires otherwise: - 6 "Community benefit district" or "CBD", a district formed pursuant to this chapter which - 7 has at least 1 geographic area with clearly defined boundaries.

-9 "Initial management plan", the strategic and operating plan for the CBD as approved by 10 the municipal governing body as part of the creation of the CBD.
-11 "Management plan", any subsequent, updated version of the initial management plan that 12 is approved by the board of directors.
-"Memorandum of understanding with the municipality" or "MOU", a document which 13 14 describes the standard government services and supplemental services to be provided 15 within the CBD and how the municipality will participate in the CBD as a property owner and 16 member.
-17 "Municipal governing body", the city council or board of aldermen in a city or the board 18 of selectmen or town council in a town.
-19 "Petition signer", a property owner, or their designee, within the CBD who affirmatively 20 signs the petition to establish the CBD.
-"Property", real property located within the CBD, whether commercial, tax exempt or 21 22 residential.
-"Property owner", the owner of record of property; provided, however, that when a 23 property is owned by an entity other than a natural person, a petition signer for that property shall include the petition-signer's title and shall demonstrate its authority to sign as owner; and provided further, that if a property is owned by multiple persons, the signature of 1 owner shall be sufficient if that owner demonstrates authority to sign on behalf of the other owners.
+- 8 "CBD corporation", the nonprofit corporation designated to receive funds and otherwise 9 implement the CBD, including the board of directors, officers and any employees. - "CBD fee", a payment for services or improvements specified by the initial management plan and any management plan. - "Initial management plan", the strategic and operating plan for the CBD as approved by the municipal governing body as part of the creation of the CBD. - "Management plan", any subsequent, updated version of the initial management plan that is approved by the board of directors.

+- "Memorandum of understanding with the municipality" or "MOU", a document which describes the standard government services and supplemental services to be provided within the CBD and how the municipality will participate in the CBD as a property owner and member. - "Municipal governing body", the city council or board of aldermen in a city or the board of selectmen or town council in a town. - 21 "Petition signer", a property owner, or their designee, within the CBD who affirmatively signs the petition to establish the CBD. - 23 "Property", real property located within the CBD, whether commercial, tax exempt or residential. - "Property owner", the owner of record of property; provided, however, that when a property is owned by an entity other than a natural person, a petition signer for that property shall include the petition-signer's title and shall demonstrate its authority to sign as owner; and provided further, that if a property is owned by multiple persons, the signature of 1 owner shall be sufficient if that owner demonstrates authority to sign on behalf of the other owners.